-As stated in a publication of the American Academy of Orthopedic Surgeons (AAOS), trauma is one of the most common causes of fractures.
-Trauma sufficient to break a person’s bones can occur in motor vehicle accidents, falls, contact sports injuries, and other accidents.
+As stated in a publication of the American Academy of Orthopedic Surgeons (AAOS), trauma is one of the most common causes of bone fracture.
+Trauma sufficient to break a person's bones can occur in motor vehicle accidents, falls, contact sports injuries, and other accidents.

 If you have sustained broken bones in an injury caused by someone else's negligence, contact Michael J. Redenburg, Esq.
 P.C. as soon as possible.
 Our New York City personal injury attorneys can help you pursue compensation for the losses you have suffered.